 Supreme Court Asked to Weigh in on Landmark Church-State Controversy Court decision would make it illegal for schools to rent space from churches

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys are recognized as experts in the field of church-state law.

 *Photo used by permission: Elmbrook Church